 The scope of ethics also encompasses passing judgement on others and then acting in accordance therewith.
 It is vain to suppose that the opportunist will be moved to abandon opportunity by appealing to his vanity or even the unsustainability of his course of action in an unsure future.
 The opportunist is not bound to be consistent; that is the whole point about opportunism.

 The opportunist is stopped only when someone bars his way.
 The problem is who that someone is to be, for the world is full of passably good people who would prefer it not to be them; rather that the CUP of being unpleasant pass over.
-People who take it on themselves to utter judgements must, moreover, themselves fear being judged, and their motivation will be suspect, in the eyes of many.
+People who take it on themselves to utter judgements must, moreover, themselves fear being judged, apart from which their motivation will be suspect, in the eyes of many.
 If all other slander fails, then it is their psychological balance that can be impuned: they are bound to be busy-bodies.
 If some whistleblowers are misfits, it follows all must be, and the ad hominem argument proves surely that the substance of their complaint can, therefore, itself hardly be substantiated.

 It is necessary therefore to address the issue of who is to bar the way.
 This question grows bigger as society becomes more anonymous.
 Reputation counts increasingly for nothing as its visibility dwindles.
 Or else slander transforms good repute to bad, and image management bad to good or, at least, passable.